ahmedalkabir/GigaWiFiSolver/README.md

 ![](images/3.png)
 ### 2 - Include ``` #include <GigaWiFiSolver.h> ``` before ``` #include <WiFi.h> ``` look for WiFi example
 ![](images/4.png)
-I hope this library can help you, in case you have problem or anything you can contact me.
+Currently still trying to resolve the issue of the quad mode and I hope this library can help you, in case you have problem or anything you can contact me.
 [my twitter](https://twitter.com/da_lambda)